-Forum Energii intends to support delivery of concepts on low emission heating modernization strategies.
-The project will connect businesses and international experts and use best experiences from Europe.
-The basic assumption of the project is that the modernization plan should contribute to Poland’s achievement of energy and climate targets in 2030 and reduce air pollution substantially.
-Thus, ideas resulting from the project should contribute to the preparation of the energy and climate plan for Poland.
-The main beneficiary of the project is Polish society, which will benefit from cleaner air and heat at moderate costs.
-Within the project, Forum Energii will analyse the idea of increasing the share of renewable energy in the heating sector.
-An important element of the project will be energy efficiency improvement in generation and transmission in the heating sector.
-Other activities include a review of the economy and efficiency of heating systems.
-Additionally, the idea of electrification of heating in households in combination with RES development in the power sector will be developed.
-Moreover, the project will comprise economic and technical analyses, expert meetings and dialogue with relevant stakeholders.
+In order to support the transformation of the Polish heating sector, the project developed concepts on low emission heating modernization strategies.
+The project connected businesses and international experts and used best experiences from Europe.
+The basic assumption of the project was that the Polish modernisation plan shall contribute to Poland’s energy and climate targets in 2030 and reduce air pollution substantially.
+Concepts and analyses resulting from the project contributed to the preparation of the Energy and Climate Plan for Poland.
+On the one hand, Forum Energii analysed the idea of increasing the share of renewable energy in the heating sector.
+On the other hand, the project also laid the groundwork for further energy efficiency improvement in generation and transmission in the heating sector.
+Other activities included a review of the economy and efficiency of heating systems.
+Additionally, the idea of electrification of heating in households in combination with RES development in the power sector was developed.
+Through the project, Forum Energii was able to demonstrate how district heating and household heating can become climate-neutral.

 State of Results

 - The results of the projects analyses were included in the proposal of the Clean Heat Strategy by the Polish Ministry of Climate in 2020.
 Thanks to the projects efforts, the national Energy Policy has enshrined targets to move away from coal in households by 2030 while at the same time raising awareness for energy efficiency in buildings.
 By providing the necessary date, the project also helped the National Environmental Protection Fund prepare a programme to finance the decarbonization of small district heating systems.